Tuesday, November 01, 2016

 But I was curious, and perhaps you are too, to hear more of Charlotte herself, not just how much she meant to her celebrated husband.

 Maybe there's something voyeuristic about that; not everyone wants to parade themselves to posterity.
 Anyway, I haven't had much success.
-Lockhart quoted some of Charlotte's letters to Walter, after their whirlwind courthship but before their marriage (she was nearly 27, eight months older than Walter).
+Lockhart quoted some of Charlotte's letters to Walter, after their whirlwind courtship but before their marriage (she was nearly 27, eight months older than Walter).
 The letters are clear-eyed and playful, but perhaps what comes across most strongly is that she had no great taste for writing; that, for her, writing would always seem an unnatural activity that stopped her from getting on with something more rewarding.
 And you have to admire her for being so upfront about it.
 (Of course Walter wasn't a famous author at the time, indeed barely an author at all, but his literary enthusiasms must have been apparent.)

 Anyway here's one of her letters: